green-fox-academy/hbence97/README.md

-Greenfox Academy repository of Bence Hegyes
+Green Fox Academy repository of Bence Hegyes

 And my repository: